-Once the drug screen is complete, it may be necessary to designate where your screen results are sent.
-You will need to have the results sent to the RT Clinical Education Coordinator, Sandra Negley: sandra.negley@health.utah.edu.
+Once the drug screen is complete, it may be necessary to designate where the screen results are sent.
+You will need to have the results sent to the CEC-RT, Jamie Bennett: jme.bennett@utah.edu.

 Note: If a student fails their drug screen (having a positive percentages for the substances tested without medical documentation) the student may be denied registration in one of the RECTH 4000 series courses that require a clinical rotation or the students internship placement.
 Once the student "passes" the drug screen they may be placed at an agency to complete a clinical rotation or internship placement.
 Students must keep in mind that a failed drug screen may delay their ability to complete one of the RECTH 4300 series coursed or to register for an internship until the subsequent semester that the course is offered.
 Drug screens are completed on a request or as needed basis.
 These compliance markers may or may not be required by an agency.
 Agencies may have their own compliance requirements and students will need to follow those procedures.